aridoza/foundational-java/functional-programming-lesson/03-functional-interfaces/README.md

 The last thing we did was call the greet method for it to execute.

-### Example 1 Continued - Using an Anonymous class instead of lambdas.
-Let's write the same example as before, but instead, let's use an anonymous class.

-    //Anonymous class example of the above.
-    Greeter voidFunctionalInterfaceImpl =
-        new Greeter() {
-            @Override
-            public void greet() {
-                System.out.println("Hello World!");
-            }
-        };
-    voidFunctionalInterfaceImpl.greet();

-The output is the same as before, but I am sure you will agree the anonymous class version is obviously more verbose and harder to read when compared to the lambda expression version.
-Let's look at some more examples.

 ### Example 2 - A functional interface that takes in one input and returns void

 Given the following functional interface, it will greet a person based on a given name:

     @FunctionalInterface